andre-st/goodreads-toolbox/likeminded.md

 - lists members with private accounts (reviews still readable)
 - 50% similarity is unrealistic (why?), 3% got me 10 members for 299 books,
   with 5 members actually worth investigating
+- your Goodreads account needs to be public

 ## Feedback